hypo69/hypo/docs/gemini/ru/explainer/src/scenario/_examples/_example_executor.md

 # <algorithm>

-The code defines several example functions demonstrating the usage of the `executor` module functions.
+The code defines several example functions demonStarting the usage of the `executor` module functions.
 A `MockSupplier` class is used for testing purposes.
 The `MockRelatedModules` class simulates fetching product data and `MockDriver` simulates driver functionality.
 Each example function utilizes these functions and classes to execute various scenario types (multiple files, single file, single scenario).

 **Example 1 (run_scenario_files):**
 1. Creates a `MockSupplier` instance.